electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 The first time you play the game, the score table is empty.
 Could you add some default scores in the code to fill it?

-## Challenge:  Improve the organisation of the code.
+## Advanced Challenge:  Improve the organisation of the code.

 Change the above function to be: